AutomatedProcessImprovement/optimos_v2/README.md

 - After following the steps in [Installation](#installation), you can just run the scripts in the `o2_evaluation/scripts`-folder.
 - The names of the scripts are self-explanatory, e.g. `insurance_proximal_policy_optimization_hard.sh` will run the proximal policy optimization agent on the insurance scenario with the hard mode.
-- The scripts are designed to be run in a conda enviorment named `opti2`, please modify the scripts if you want to use a different environment.
+- The scripts are designed to be run in a conda environment named `opti2`, please modify the scripts if you want to use a different environment.
 - You may of course also run the optimizer with the current python version, for that you may modify the script files.
 E.g. change

 ```bash